What Is Passive Income in Real Estate

 The name says it all - you earn income without working for it, but that's not entirely true.
 There is often some work or effort you must put in, but you do this upfront, allowing the money to accumulate over time.

-Eventually, you don't have to do much to earn the income, but not all passive income streams are 100% passive.
+Eventually, you don't have to do much to earn the income, but not all real estate income streams are 100% passive.
 The key is to balance active and passive income so that you have multiple income streams coming in, helping you achieve your goal of financial independence.

 One of the best ways to earn passive income is to find the best passive income investments.
 These are investments that earn money with little or no effort on your part, and they do exist.